coolOrangeLabs/powerjobs-extensions/AutoCAD Electrical/ReadMe.md

 #### Build the installer
 - find and install the wix toolset found on the [Wix](https://wixtoolset.org/).
 This is necessary because the the installer solution is made using the wix toolset.
 - Open the Visual Studio solution 'Installer.sln' found within the [Installer](AutoCAD%20Electrical/Installer).
-- installer uses the heat to harvest the files and folders from the [AutoCAD Electrical/Source/powerJobs](AutoCAD%20Electrical/Source/powerJobs)
+- - installer uses the heat to harvest the files and folders from the [AutoCAD Electrical/Source/powerJobs](AutoCAD%20Electrical/Source/powerJobs)
+- replace the UpgradeCode with another GUID found in [ProductVariables.wxi](/Installer/powerJobs.AcadElectricalPlugin.Setup/Includes/)
 - build the solution

 If the build is successful, then you will find 'powerJobs.AcadElectricalPlugin.Setup_1.0.0.0_x64.msi' in the output folder.